Quality of the Power delivered to an electrical consumer is important because it has significant impact on

 Conductors heated above their rating

-When it comes to modifications like system expansion, upgrade, adding or changing apparatus, and so forth, it is important to make sure that it is directed in a safe and secure manner.
-That in turn requires first to get a precise picture of the existing system so that the effect of modifications on the system can be foreseen and accounted for.
+And when it comes to chanes and modifications like system expansion, upgrade, adding or changing apparatus, and so forth, it is important to make sure that it is directed in a safe and secure manner.
+That in turn requires first to get an actual picture of the existing system so that the effect of modifications on the system can be foreseen and accounted for.
 To get a picture of the existing system, a comprehensive load study is required.
-A comprehensive an precise load study report ideally includes the actual load profiles on all the important portions of a facility during the hours of day (and night), days of month, and months of year.
+A comprehensive and precise load study report ideally includes the actual load profiles on all the important portions of a facility during the hours of day (and night), days of month, and months of year.
 Such a comnprehensive report enables the engineers and managers to make optimum decisions.

 NTPM meter/ recorders are, in a standard configuration, equipped with either Ethernet interface.
 This enables extremely easy integration in existing network infrastructure.
 In addition, a built in Web support provides an easy way to interact with a device from any web en